baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/gcf-lcm/properties-gcf.md

 The GCF is important in solving **Diophantine equations**, which are equations of the form \( ax + by = c \), where solutions for \( x \) and \( y \) must be integers.
 For such an equation to have integer solutions, \( \gcd(a, b) \) must divide \( c \).
 This condition leads to rich results in number theory and algebra.

 ---

+## **Summary**

+The Greatest Common Factor (GCF) is more than just a tool for simplifying fractions; it plays a critical role in number theory, problem-solving, and practical applications like cryptography.
+Through its properties—commutativity, associativity, its relationship with LCM, and its role in the Euclidean algorithm—the GCF is a versatile concept that reveals deep relationships between numbers.
+Understanding and applying the GCF not only helps solve elementary-level problems but also provides insight into advanced mathematical structures and applications.

+---

+**Citations:**

+- Hardy, G. H., & Wright, E. M. (1979). *An Introduction to the Theory of Numbers*.
+Oxford University Press.
+- Niven, I., Zuckerman, H. S., & Montgomery, H. L. (1991). *An Introduction to the Theory of Numbers*.
+Wiley.
+- Rosen, K. H. (2012). *Elementary Number Theory and Its Applications*.
+Pearson.